jawilk/rbpf/README.md

     - (gdb) set disassemble-next-line on
     - (gdb) target remote :9001
 6. Debugging
-     - Please only use stepi/step, c (continue) is not supported yet
      - (gdb) stepi/step - for instruction or line stepping
+     - (gdb) c - for running till breakpoint or termination
      - (gdb) i r - print registers + sp + pc
      - (gdb) i locals - print all variables in current scope (if not optimized out)
-     - Breakpoint on instruction address - (gdb) b *0x20
+     - (gdb) b *0x20 - Breakpoint on instruction address
-     - Breakpoint on line - (gdb) b <line_nr>
+     - (gdb) b <line_nr> - Breakpoint on line number
      - (gdb) i func - list all available functions
      - (gdb) b <func_name> - set breakpoint at function entry
      - (gdb) set $<register_nr> = < value >    - edit register value (the test always expects return 5 so changing regs will return an error at the very end)

-The last instruction (0x95/exit) is not fixed yet and has to be executed 3x (3x stepi) to make the program terminate.

 To inspect an object file to see all instructions: bpf-objdump -d <file_name> or with -S to see debug info aligned.
 (Any objdump will do (eg llvm-objdump(-12)), but the bpf one is showing the correct opcode mnemonic)

 ### Further info
-- gdb remote is expecting 88 byte packages when requesting bpf register information (ie _g request) r0-r9 64bit, then sp 32bit, then pc 32bit
+- gdb remote is expecting 88 byte packages when requesting bpf register information (ie _g request) r0-r9 64bit, then sp (r10) 32bit, then pc 32bit
-- For debugging gdb remote: set debug remote 1
+- For debugging gdb remote: (gdb) set debug remote 1
 - Why clang-12?
 I was having issues where the dwarf DW_AT_NAME entry was the same for all DIE objects (just the first entry from debug_str).
 Clang-12 has proper DW_AT_NAME values
 - Syscalls/helper could be added to gdb here https://github.com/bminor/binutils-gdb/blob/master/sim/bpf/bpf.c#L168.
 Currently only bpf_trace_printk is supported (call 7) eg https://github.com/bminor/binutils-gdb/blob/master/sim/testsuite/bpf/testutils.inc
 - The order of functions is important so that the bytecode for both compiled versions (see above 2+3) is comparable.